loopwerk/loopwerk.io/content/articles/2025-07-02-coolify-django.md

 CMD ["uv", "run", "--no-sync", "gunicorn", "--bind", "0.0.0.0:8000", "--workers", "3", "config.wsgi:application"]
 ```

+(For a non-Python example: the `Dockerfile` for this very website, which is built with Swift, can be found [on GitHub](https://github.com/loopwerk/loopwerk.io/blob/main/Dockerfile).)

 This file defines every step needed to run the application.
 It installs dependencies, builds static assets, and runs database migrations.
 The final image is a self-contained, runnable artifact.
 When Coolify deploys this, it's simply a matter of stopping the old container and starting the new one, which is how it achieves zero-downtime deploys.

 > Note: I run database migrations as part of the build process.
 Some some prefer to run migrations at container startup <sup>[citation needed]</sup>, but since we're rebuilding on every Git push anyway, it fits perfectly with this workflow.
 Feel free to tell me in the comments below if I am wrong.